 Find the location, ownership, annual capacity, number of employees, volume of trees being processed and associated forest carbon emissions of all wood products manufacturing and processing facilities in BC.
 Map includes basic measurements of output, carbon emissions and employment.

 An archive of the Ministry of Forests’ year-by-year accounts of the forest industry written by Alex Barnes.
 Latest year covered is 2020.

 To comply with Canada’s international commitments, BC reports its GHG emissions annually.
 Reports are 2 years behind current date.
 The BC GHG Inventory includes reporting of emissions related to the Other Land Use category, which includes four aspects of forest-management-related emissions: “Forest Growth Minus Decay,” “Slash Pile Burning,” “Wildfires,” and “Decomposition of Harvested Wood Products.”
 These are not yet included as part of our provincial emissions although they are certainly carbon emissions to the atmosphere.

 This is the BC Wildfire Service’s online interactive map showing the current forest fire situation in BC.

 This link will take you to the Sentinel Hub EO Browser.
-If you haven’t used this tool, go here to find out how to use it.
+If you haven’t used this tool, watch the video below to learn how to use it.
 The browser can be used to monitor changes in forest cover in BC, including logging and forest fires.
 Depending on the time of year, cloud-free, or nearly-cloud-free images allow assessment of changes that have occurred in the last few days.

 This tool can be used to determine when logging occurred in a specific place of interest.
 The time-lapse sequence covers the period from 1984 to 2020.